 - Step 9: Click ‘Launch' within the ‘Generate an image’ section.

 - Step 10: Select the size of image that you wish to download (if you are creating an image for the app – leave as default and go to step 12):

 - Step 11: Download your image:

-Step 12: If you've finished editing the chart, copy the include path from iSite, and add it to your CPS story as an 'include'.
+Includes Step1: Copy the include path from iSite, and add it to your CPS story as an 'include'.

 Note: If you use the News or Sport include, it will automatically be converted to an image on the mobile app to ensure it can be viewed.